-In order to avoid installation of malware, we recommend not to open attachments (or web links) that are included in irrelevant emails, especially if such emails are received from unknown, suspicious addresses.
-Also, all programs (and files) should be downloaded from trustworthy sources: official websites and direct download links.
-Other channels should bot be used as tools to download any software.
-Installed operating system and software must be updated through implemented functions or tools that are designed by official software developers.
+To avoid installation of malware, do not open attachments (or web links) that are included in irrelevant emails, especially if the messages are received from unknown, suspicious addresses.
+All programs and files should be downloaded from trustworthy sources: official websites and direct download links.
+Other channels should not be used to download software.
+Installed operating systems and software must be updated through implemented functions or tools designed by official software developers.
 The same applies to activation of installed licensed software.
-Besides, unofficial activation tools are not legal.
-One more way to keep operating systems safe is to regularly scan them with reputable antivirus or anti-spyware suite and remove detected threats as soon as possible.
-If your computer is already infected with SaveTheQueen, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Unofficial activation tools are illegal.
+Keep operating systems safe by regularly scanning them with a reputable antivirus or anti-spyware suite, and removing detected threats immediately.
+If your computer is already infected with SaveTheQueen, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in SaveTheQueen ransomware's text file (".SaveTheQueen.HelpMe.TXT"):
+Text presented in SaveTheQueen ransomware text file (".SaveTheQueen.HelpMe.TXT"):

 Do not panic!

 All your files, documents, photos, databases and other important files are encrypted and have the extension: .SaveTheQueen